-Ramifications: [Enter conclusions such as: "Any of the permitted delivery options will work with complete project funding," or other statement supporting the project environment.]
+Ramifications: Any of the permitted delivery options will work with complete project funding.

 Delivery Method Selection

 Although there are a number of factors in making a decision concerning which project delivery option to recommend, by the time a few primary factors are applied, it becomes apparent which options are least appropriate.
 By the process of elimination, the most appropriate option(s) can be determined.